Khalanar/vespre/README.md

 > Lighthouse report

 I am aware of certain practices that are impacting negatively the accessibility of the store.

-I have ignored contrast ratio warnings from lighthouse as have been using [Contrast Checker](https://webaim.org/resources/contrastchecker/), which is a more in-depth tool that takes into account not just background and foreground colors but also font wieghts, and tests are conclusive.
+- I have ignored contrast ratio warnings from lighthouse as have been using [Contrast Checker](https://webaim.org/resources/contrastchecker/), which is a more in-depth tool that takes into account not just background and foreground colors but also font wieghts, and tests are conclusive.
+- Contrast ratio for some sections have been improved with shadows, which Lighthouse does not seem to pick up, so the actual Accessibility is higher than what the LH report states.

 ![](media/readme/lighthouse.png)